omarzatarain/long-texts-similarity/Quick Start.md

 ## 2.- Implementation on LongFormer
-  Python Version 3.10.11
+ Implementation of the method:  LongFormerTest.py Python Version 3.10.11  with the following package dependencies installed
 ### Dependencies
  * transformers
  * LongformerModel
  * LongformerTokenizer
  * LongformerConfig
- * numpy as np
+ * numpy
  * torch
  * spacy
- * pandas as pd
+ * pandas
  * json
  * math
  * os

 ## 3.- Implementation on BigBird
+ Implementation of the method:  TestBigBird.py
+ Python Version 3.10.11  with the following package dependencies installed
 ### Dependencies

 ## 4.- Implementation on BART
+ Implementation of the method:  BART.py
+ Python Version 3.10.11  with the following package dependencies installed
 ### Dependencies
+* transformers
+* BartTokenizer
+* numpy
+* torch
+* spacy
+* pandas
+* json
+* math
+* os

 ## 5.- Implementation on GPT2
 ### Dependencies